 The trailer above was cut by HBO Latino cuz HBO PICKED UP OUR MOVIE, Y'ALL!
-So check us out on all HBO platforms (streaming and on demand) and in their HBO Latino programming.
 If you wanna peep the "classic" trailer for THESE COLORS DON'T RUN, just look below!

 The tale of a lil girl's first communion day gone down the shitter.

 in the life of a young girl bound by rules,